LEEYJ1021/sadaf/README.md

 This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 The license covers only the code and methodology.
-The underlying dataset is **not** covered by this license and remains subject to separate data sharing terms described above.
+The underlying dataset is **not** covered by this license and remains subject to separate data sharing terms.

 ---

 ## Acknowledgements

-GS-SHAP (`gsshap_standalone.py`) uses HSIC-based feature grouping inspired by:
 - Lundberg & Lee (2017). *A Unified Approach to Interpreting Model Predictions*.
 NeurIPS.
 - Gal & Ghahramani (2016). *Dropout as a Bayesian Approximation*.
 ICML.
 - Gu et al. (2023). *Mamba: Linear-Time Sequence Modeling with Selective State Spaces*. arXiv.